 Discount Rate - Pension expense and projected benefit obligation both increase as the discount rate is reduced.
-See Note 11 of the Notes to Consolidated Financial Statements for discount rates used in determining the net periodic pension cost for the years ended December 31, 2015, 2014 and 2013 and the funded status of the plans at December 31, 2015 and 2014.
-The rates are based on the plan's projected cash flows.
-The Company utilizes the cash flow matching method, which discounts each year's projected cash flows at the associated spot interest rate back to the measurement date.
-A 0.5% decrease in the discount rate would increase annual pension expense and the projected benefit obligation by approximately \$458,000 and \$4.6 million, respectively.
+See Note 11 of the Notes to Consolidated Financial Statements for discount rates used in determining the net pension expense for the years ended December 31, 2016, 2015 and 2014 and the funded status of the plans at December 31, 2016 and 2015.
+Effective January 1, 2016, the Company adopted the spot-rate approach to determine the interest cost component of pension expense.
+Under the spot-rate approach, the interest cost is calculated by applying interest to the discounted cash flow expected at each payment date.
+The interest is determined using the same spot rate along the yield curve that was used to determine the present value of the associated payment.
+Prior to 2016, the Company the Company utilized the cash flow matching method, which discounted each year's projected cash flows at the associated spot interest rate back to the measurement date.
+A 0.5% decrease in the discount rate would increase annual pension expense and the projected benefit obligation by approximately \$32,000 and \$3.9 million, respectively.